 MED13L

-Below is a summary for the MED13L gene observed in research publications.
+The information for this summary of MED13L-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 The latest Simons Searchlight report includes updated information on your genetic community.